-The dentists described to us the procedures they used to improve the outcomes for patients with gum disease.
+A dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
 This involved providing patients preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition

-Patients with more severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.
+Patients with more severe gum disease could be referred to a periodontist and were recalled at more frequent intervals for review, and to reinforce home care preventative advice.